Propagation of Test Particles and Scalar Fields on a Class of Wormhole Space-Times

 where $P_{l}^{m}(\cos\theta)$ are the associated Legendre functions, and $\chi_{\omega l}(r)$ satisfies the ordinary differential equation

 Rewriting in terms of proper radial distance $\rho$ yields

 where the potential is given by

 This potential can be very different from those that arise in black hole space-times which are everywhere positive with a single peak.
-To see this, we note that the flaring-out condition (\ref{eq:flareoutcondition}) implies that the second term will be negative for $\xi>1/2$ and positive for $\xi<1/2$ in the vicinity of the throat.
-This can give rise to a rich potential structure depending on the mode, the specific shape function and the coupling strength.
+That the second term in the potential can be negative for wormhole spacetimes can give rise to a rich potential structure depending on the mode, the specific shape function and the coupling strength.
 For example, we can have potentials with multiple turning points or negative definite potentials.
 The latter case is typically indicative of an instability which we investigate further in the following subsection.